 Adaptive reuse is a concept used as early as the 1970's for the process of repurposing existing buildings to encourage sustainable development through conversion while minimizing reconstruction and demolition waste.
 In response to the Board of Supervisors' (Board) Emergency Declaration to alleviate the housing crisis, Public Works is currently promoting adaptive reuse of existing garages into new Accessory Dwelling Units (ADU) through an expedited permit processing using standardized sheets, pre-construction meetings, and construction guide.
-During the first quarter of Fiscal Year 2024-25, there were approximately 97 garage conversion submittals received for permitting.
+During the second quarter of Fiscal Year 2024-25, there were approximately 70 garage conversion applications received for permitting and 12 participated in the County Garage Conversion ADU Program.